 Similarly, the lances used in the tournament are also deconstructed.
 Tournaments are usually presented in stories and films as exciting athletic contests.
 Bresson shows this one as being motivated by personal rivalries, the same rivalries that are destroying the knights.
 The tournament leads to real injuries, nearly killing Lancelot.
 And at the film's end, the knights saddle up to destroy each other, using the same lances, and the exact same imagery and camera set-ups, as were used in the tournament shots.

 9) The film's pressbook, available at the Masters of Cinema web site, tells a somewhat different version of the story than appears in the film.
 Here we learn that Perceval found the grail, and took it to Jerusalem, something never explained in the film, where he has simply disappeared.
 The pressbook blames Lancelot's affair with Guinevere for the failure of his grail quest.
 It furthermore asserts that every time Lancelot yields to Guinevere, or vice versa, the knights start quarreling at Camelot, but when they renounce each other, the tension magically lifts there.
-This essentially implies a story of an ideal homosexual brotherhood, the Knights of the Round Table, done in by the sin of heterosexuality.
+This essentially implies a story of an ideal gay brotherhood, the Knights of the Round Table, done in by the sin of heterosexuality.

 Was Bresson responsible for the pressbook?
 Is it an official version of the film?
 Or was the pressbook merely the view of some anonymous publicity man?
 One notes that it actually attempts to interpret the story, something most critics have been unwilling to do.